 The small, wireless recording device would allow the crew to capture Taylor at all times, even on the touchline during matches.
 There would be no pre-arranged questions, no guarded answers, just a raw rendition of what life as England boss was all about.
-“Without the mics you wouldn’t have really got any insight,” says Taylor.
+“Without the mics you wouldn’t have really got any insight,” said Taylor.
 “I understood the need for them to get that sort of access.
 If we were going to make a film I wanted it to be honest.”

 In the summer of 1993, McGill’s team asked Taylor if they could accompany the squad for their back-to-back away fixtures in Poland and Norway.
-“That was my chance to duck out of the whole thing,” says Taylor.
+“That was my chance to duck out of the whole thing,” Taylor admitted.
 “I could have said, ‘Let’s call it a day here, don’t spend any more.’
 But by this stage I knew the press were aware of this film being made.
 I felt that if I withdrew from the filming it would be reported that I had lost confidence in qualifying.”

 McGill is unconvinced that the press were as aware as Taylor supposed.
-“I was actually amazed by how little curiosity came from the press pack,” he says.
+“I was actually amazed by how little curiosity came from the press pack,” he revealed.
 “We were following Graham everywhere and so were they.
 I would have thought they’d have asked me what I was doing at some stage.
 But they never did.”

-Rob Shepherd, who was reporting on the Three Lions for Today newspaper, agrees: “We weren’t really aware of the documentary being made.
+Rob Shepherd, who was reporting on the Three Lions for Today newspaper, agreed: “We weren’t really aware of the documentary being made.
 They [the film crew] were like wallpaper: we didn’t know they were there.
 They got genuine reactions because no one was playing up to the cameras.”

 The trip allowed the cameras greater access to the players themselves, snatching unguarded conversations on the team bus, at the training ground and in the changing room.
 In these scenes, the players seem mostly oblivious to the camera’s presence.
 It’s intimate stuff – and at times feels voyeuristic.
 At one point Ian Wright looks uncomfortably at the camera and asks, tellingly, “Where’s this going out then?
 Will my mum see it?”

 Taylor insists the players were given a choice about appearing in the documentary.
-“From the outset, I told each of the players that they didn’t have to be involved if they didn’t want to be,” he says.
+“From the outset, I told each of the players that they didn’t have to be involved if they didn’t want to be,” he told FFT.
 “None of them said they had a problem with it, not to my face anyway.
 But I made sure we took out any bits that might have reflected badly on them.
 The film was supposed to be about me and I made sure the players always had the option to walk away from the cameras.”

-“I don’t remember him giving us an option about whether we could appear and I didn’t know he was miked-up in training,” adds Palmer.
+“I don’t remember him giving us an option about whether we could appear and I didn’t know he was miked-up in training,” added Palmer.
 “I have a lot of time for Graham but I think everything that goes on between a manager and his players should stay private.”

-Les Ferdinand, who joined the England squad two games into the campaign, shares this view: “I saw him being miked-up before training but didn’t know why,” he says.
+Les Ferdinand, who joined the England squad two games into the campaign, shared this view: “I saw him being miked-up before training but didn’t know why,” he said.
 “Being new, I never asked.
 I only found out about it after the qualifiers.
 There’s an unwritten rule in football that what goes on in training sessions and changing rooms stays there.
 If you’re making a film and everyone knows it’s happening, then all well and good.
 But I certainly didn’t know about this one.”